tytydraco/yessleep/out/The_hallway_pill.md

 I plucked the card from his hand to squint at the thick text:

-"Apologies, I have Bronco's Aphasia, a rare malfunction of the language processing cortex of the..."
+"Apologies, I have Broca's Aphasia, a rare malfunction of the language processing cortex of the..."

 it went on.